Aliases for SLC22A2 Gene

 Polyspecific organic cation transporters in the liver, kidney, intestine, and other organs are critical for elimination of many endogenous small organic cations as well as a wide array of drugs and environmental toxins.
 This gene is one of three similar cation transporter genes located in a cluster on chromosome 6.
 The encoded protein contains twelve putative transmembrane domains and is a plasma integral membrane protein.
 It is found primarily in the kidney, where it may mediate the first step in cation reabsorption. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SLC22A2 Gene

-SLC22A2 (Solute Carrier Family 22 (Organic Cation Transporter), Member 2) is a Protein Coding gene.
-Diseases associated with SLC22A2 include choriocarcinoma.
-Among its related pathways are Metabolism and PEDF Induced Signaling.
-GO annotations related to this gene include steroid binding and quaternary ammonium group transmembrane transporter activity.
+SLC22A2 (Solute Carrier Family 22 Member 2) is a Protein Coding gene.
+Diseases associated with SLC22A2 include carnitine deficiency, systemic primary and placental choriocarcinoma.
+Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include transmembrane transporter activity and ion transmembrane transporter activity.
 An important paralog of this gene is SLC22A12.